Purdue-CS193/homework-0-shreyasri006/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Favorite Things in CS19300:
+- I am exicted to learn new things in Terminal
+- I am excited to make new friends in CS19300
+- I want to learn how to use Github
+- I want to use what I learn in CS193 in my projects and other classes

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for